josephmachado/data_engineering_systems/README.md

 ## 1. Advanced data types and Schema evolution

-Blog for this section is available at [](https://www.startdataengineering.com/post/deliver-data-quickly-with-schema-evolution-and-adv-data-types/).
+Blog for this section is available at **[How to quickly deliver data to business users? #1.
+Adv Data types & Schema evolution](https://www.startdataengineering.com/post/deliver-data-quickly-with-schema-evolution-and-adv-data-types/)**.

 Open JupyterLab for this section by **[clicking on this link](http://localhost:8888/doc/tree/notebooks/automate_data_flow.ipynb)**.